-The shower compartment consists of a Thetford cassette toilet, drop-down hand basin with mixer tap, vanity unit with mirrors. and full length shower curtain.
+The shower compartment consists of a Thetford cassette toilet, drop-down hand basin with mixer tap, vanity unit with mirrors, and full length shower curtain.
 The shower compartment is also fitted with a roof ventilator, with hinged flyscreen, and a fluorescent light.
 A toothbrush holder, towel rail and showerhead with mixer tap are also provided.
 A plastic shower mat prevents damage to the shower tray when not in use.
-The drop-down hand basin may be removed, by lifting simultaneously upwards and forwards, for cleaning and retrieval, of items (soaps etc) that may have fallen into the catchment basin.
-The toilet is fed through its own integral water supply and is serviced from the nearside of the vehicle by opening the side door.
+The drop-down hand basin may be removed, by lifting simultaneously upwards and forwards, for cleaning and retrieval, if required, of items (soaps etc.) that may have fallen into the catchment basin.